MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-03-tlol-part-3-initial-ideas.markdown

 perspective.
 Riot Games doesn't provide official documentation as to how this part of the file works, but unofficial attempts to understand the format overtime shed some light on the format.
-The following two sections are taken from unofficial sources from around the internet which have attempted to understand the ROFL file format.
+The following two sections are taken from unofficial sources from around the internet, which have attempted to decipher the ROFL file format.

 #### Replay Metadata

 The first relevant part of the replay file is a large JSON structure which contains metadata about the replay.
-It contains many high level aggregated features such as damage dealt per champion, champions and player ids within the game, number of objectives taken, gold acquired over time, xp (experience) acquired over time and many other aggregated statistics.
+It contains many high level aggregated features such as damage dealt per champion, champions and player IDs within the game, number of objectives taken, gold acquired over time, xp (experience) acquired over time and many other aggregated statistics.

-Although each replay file contains a lot of high level, and potentially quite useful information, the data isn't granular or appropriate for creating an AI system to learn from.
+Although each replay file contains a lot of high level, and potentially quite useful information, the data isn't granular enough for a game playing AI system to learn from.
-The problem with the data is that the temporal resolution, in other words the amount of each data point records, is too large.
-Each data point within the metadata is at most, every 60 seconds.
-This isn't sufficient to learn from for an AI agent.
+The problem with the data is that the temporal resolution is too low.
+Each data point within the metadata is recorded at most, every 60 seconds.
+This isn't high resolution enough for an agent to learn how to make decisions in real-time.

 This means that we need to investigate how to extract data from the second part of the replay file.